I may receive commissions from purchases made through links in this article. Full Disclosure

-A perfectly safe diaper cream both for baby and for cloth diapers!
-Use it as is or check out this recipe
+Diaper Cream – A perfectly safe diaper cream both for baby and for cloth diapers!
+Use it as is or check out this homemade diaper cream recipe.

 Cradle Cap – Much like any other oil, simply apply to baby’s scalp and either rub in or lightly brush with a soft baby brush.

-Mix coconut oil with sugar (either white or brown) and then use as you would any body scrub.
-Here’s one of my favorite recipes
+Body Scrub – Mix coconut oil with sugar (either white or brown) and then use as you would any body scrub.
+Here’s one of my favorite recipes.

 Cuts and Scrapes – Apply on cuts or scrapes to protect from dust and bacteria.